Oatly, Procore debuts calm U.S. IPO jitters

 “We had a red hot market that everything was getting done.
 I don’t see the windows being closed at all now.
 Healthcare and technology remain the open spot,” said Mitch Nussbaum, chair of the capital markets and corporate department at Loeb & Loeb.

 The U.S. IPO market has been on an unprecedented tear in the last 18 months, driven mainly by investor appetite for tech stocks.
-Several high-profile technology companies, including Airbnb (ABNB.O), Doordash (DASH.N), Snowflake (SNOW.N), Roblox (RBLX.N), Coinbase (COIN.O) and Palantir Technologies (PLTR.N) took advantage of the hype to go public.
+Several high-profile technology companies, including Airbnb, Doordash, Snowflake, Roblox, Coinbase and Palantir Technologies took advantage of the hype to go public.

 More big startups, such as online brokerage Robinhood Markets, grocery app Instacart and electric vehicle maker Rivian are preparing to go public later this year.